 1. This section provides the basic rules for determining the guidelines applicable to the offense conduct under Chapter Two (Offense Conduct).
-As a general rule, the court is to use the guideline section from Chapter Two most applicable to the offense of conviction.
-The Statutory Index (Appendix A) provides a listing to assist in this determination.
-When a particular statute proscribes only a single type of criminal conduct, the offense of conviction and the conduct proscribed by the statute will coincide, and there will be only one offense guideline referenced.
-When a particular statute proscribes a variety of conduct that might constitute the subject of different offense guidelines, the court will determine which guideline section applies based upon the nature of the offense conduct charged in the count of which the defendant was convicted.
+The court is to use the Chapter Two guideline section referenced in the Statutory Index (Appendix A) for the offense of conviction.
+However, (A) in the case of a plea agreement (written or made orally on the record) containing a stipulation that specifically establishes a more serious offense than the offense of conviction, the Chapter Two offense guideline section applicable to the stipulated offense is to be used; and (B) for statutory provisions not listed in the Statutory Index, the most analogous guideline, determined pursuant to §2X5.1 (Other Offenses), is to be used.

-However, there is a limited exception to this general rule.
-Where a stipulation that is set forth in a written plea agreement or made between the parties on the record during a plea proceeding specifically establishes facts that prove a more serious offense or offenses than the offense or offenses of conviction, the court is to apply the guideline most applicable to the more serious offense or offenses established.
-The sentence that may be imposed is limited, however, to the maximum authorized by the statute under which the defendant is convicted.
-See Chapter Five,
+In the case of a particular statute that proscribes only a single type of criminal conduct, the offense of conviction and the conduct proscribed by the statute will coincide, and the Statutory Index will specify only one offense guideline for that offense of conviction.
+In the case of a particular statute that proscribes a variety of conduct that might constitute the subject of different offense guidelines, the Statutory Index may specify more than one offense guideline for that particular statute, and the court will determine which of the referenced guideline sections is most appropriate for the offense conduct charged in the count of which the defendant was convicted.
+If the offense involved a conspiracy, attempt, or solicitation, refer to §2X1.1 (Attempt, Solicitation, or Conspiracy) as well as the guideline referenced in the Statutory Index for the substantive offense.
+For statutory provisions not listed in the Statutory Index, the most analogous guideline is to be used.
+See §2X5.1 (Other Offenses).

-Part G (Implementing the Total Sentence of Imprisonment).
+As set forth in the first paragraph of this note, an exception to this general rule is that if a plea agreement (written or made orally on the record) contains a stipulation that establishes a more serious offense than the offense of conviction, the guideline section applicable to the stipulated offense is to be used.
+A factual statement or a stipulation contained in a plea agreement (written or made orally on the record) is a stipulation for purposes of subsection (a) only if both the defendant and the government explicitly agree that the factual statement or stipulation is a stipulation for such purposes.
+However, a factual statement or stipulation made after the plea agreement has been entered, or after any modification to the plea agreement has been made, is not a stipulation for purposes of subsection (a).
+The sentence that shall be imposed is limited, however, to the maximum authorized by the statute under which the defendant is convicted.
+See Chapter Five, Part G (Implementing the Total Sentence of Imprisonment).
 For example, if the defendant pleads guilty to theft, but admits the elements of robbery as part of the plea agreement, the robbery guideline is to be applied.
 The sentence, however, may not exceed the maximum sentence for theft.
 See H. Rep. 98-1017, 98th Cong., 2d Sess.
 99 (1984).